-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Scope: Limited to Unduplicated Student Group(s) such as modeling, building schema, contextualization, and others.
-Additionally, workshops, conferences and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance. participating students to enhance the quality of the program provided.
-Professional development happens throughout the year at least three times on various topics.
-There is follow-up with staff who are trained using the professional learning community's model.
-There are opportunities for staff to engage in their effectiveness with each other and share best practices.
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness effectiveness with each other and share best practices.
 We expect that our English Learners, including long-term English Learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
 This action is provided on a limited basis.